NativeScript/docs-v7/docs/ui/theme.md

 ## Element Selectors

-The old `nativescript-theme-core` was using specific CSS classes that the user had to add on every element in order to get it styled.
+The old `nativescript-theme-core` was using specific CSS classes that the user had to add on every element to get it styled.
 The new `@nativescript/theme` takes a very different approach - all elements are styled by default using **Element selectors** (like `ActionBar` or `RadListView` for instance) and adding classes is not required.
-This brings us to something you may hit along the way - since all elements are already styled, you may need to override some of their styling.
+This brings us to something you may hit along the way - since all elements are already styled, you may need to override some of their stylings.
 And since NativeScript doesn't support !important, you can do this with a CSS feature called specificity (see [this article](https://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/) for details).

 ### ActionBar